benj-bernardi/my-projects/javascript-practice/README.md

 This folder contains practical exercises focused on JavaScript syntax, logic, and core concepts.
 It is designed for beginners or anyone reviewing fundamental topics in JavaScript.

-## Directory Structure

-Each file represents a specific exercise covering topics such as:

-- Control structures (`if`, `switch`, loops)
-- Arrays and objects
-- Functions and scope
-- Error handling
-- Logic and algorithm exercises

 ## How to Run

 To run the exercises locally: